polarsignals/frostdb/README.md

 ArcticDB is optimized for use cases where the majority of interactions are writes, and when data is queried, a lot of data is queried at once (our use case at Polar Signals can be broadly described as Observability and specifically for [Parca](https://parca.dev/)).
 It could also be described as a wide-column columnar database.

+Read the annoucement blog post to learn about what made us create it: https://www.polarsignals.com/blog/posts/2022/05/04/introducing-arcticdb/

 ## Design choices

 ArcticDB was specifically built for Observability workloads.
 This resulted in several characteristics that make it unique in its combination.